Predoctoral Internship in Clinical Psychology

-The Internship in Clinical Psychology is a 12 month full time appointment.
-It is supported by Department of Psychiatry and Behavioral Sciences.
-It is supported by the department, the University of Kansas Medical School, and The University of Kansas Hospital.
+The internship operates out of the Division of Psychology, which is a component of the Department of Psychiatry and Behavioral Sciences.
+It is supported by the department, the University of Kansas Medical School, Graduate Studies and The University of Kansas Health System.
 The Medical Center's basic functions include research, education, patient care, and community service.

-The Clinical Psychology Internship Program is administered within the Division of Psychology of the Department of Psychiatry and Behavioral Sciences by the Psychology Training Supervisors.
+The Clinical Psychology Internship Program is planned and implemented within the Division of Psychology of the Department of Psychiatry and Behavioral Sciences by the Psychology Training Supervisors.
 The Director of Training is Edward E. Hunter, Ph.D., ABPP.
-The Psychology Division is part of the Department of Psychiatry and Behavioral Sciences, which is, in turn, within the School of Medicine at the University of Kansas Medical Center.
-The Department of Psychiatry and Behavioral Sciences sees approximately 5000 patients per year with wide ranging psychiatric diagnoses.
-In addition to outpatient clinics for adults and for children and adolescents, there are also a 20 bed adult psychiatry inpatient unit housed within the Medical Center and an affiliated child and adolescent inpatient unit.
-Psychologists affiliated with the Department are also stationed throughout the Medical Center in various clinics and affiliated settings such as the National Cancer Institute-designated Cancer Center, Neurorehabilitation Program, Spine Center, Department of Neurology, Bariatric Program, and the Family Medicine and Internal Medicine integrated care clinics, to name a few.
+Approximately 36,000 patient visits took place in the past year within the Department of Psychiatry and Behavioral Science.
+Diagnoses among these patients are very wide ranging.
+In addition to outpatient clinics for adults and for children and adolescents, there are also 47 beds in an adult psychiatry inpatient unit and a 52-bed child and adolescent inpatient unit.
+Psychologists affiliated with the department and internship are also stationed throughout the Medical Center in various clinics and affiliated settings such as the National Cancer Institute-designated Cancer Center, Neurorehabilitation Program, Spine Center, Department of Neurology, Bariatric Program, and the Family Medicine and Internal Medicine integrated care clinics, to name a few.